 If you don’t have some of these ingredients – don’t worry – any combination of nut/seed etc and quantity will work just fine.

-Nut are expensive so if you want to flesh out this recipe and make it last longer, add 1/2 cup millet, 1/2 cup puffed quinoa AND 1/2 cup buckwheat as these are the cheapest ingredients
+Nut are expensive, so if you want to flesh out this recipe and make it last longer on the cheap, add extra puffed quinoa, gluten free oats and buckwheat as these are the cheapest ingredients.

-3 cups of any mixed nuts (I use almonds, hazelnuts, pecans, walnuts, peanuts, cashews & macadamias)
+3 cups of any mixed nuts (I use a combo of mostly almonds, peanuts & cashews but sometimes I lash out and add hazelnuts, pecans &/or macadamias)

 2 cups coconut chips